 (Maybe you could mention the word 'scrabble' in your message to us so we know you've read the profile.)

-Animals - only cats at the moment
+Animals - sheep and cats at the moment

 We'll find jobs for you in relation to your skills and we'll endeavor to help you to learn new skills.